bnchiang96/xiaohongshu-importer/README.md

 ## Contributing

-Feel free to submit issues or pull requests on GitHub.
+Submit issues or pull requests on [GitHub](https://github.com/bnchiang96/Xiaohongshu-Importer-for-Obsidian).
 To build locally:
 - Clone the repo.
-- Run `yarn install` and `yarn dev`.
+- Run `yarn install` and `yarn build`.
-- Test in your Obsidian vault.
+- Test in your vault.

 ## License